umpire274/rBackup/README.md

 ```

 - The log file contains both `Copied` and `Skipped` entries.
 Skipped entries include the exclude pattern that caused the
   skip when applicable, which helps debugging complex exclude sets.
+Skipped files are also printed to the console unless
+  the `--quiet` option is used.

 Use-cases